10 Best Hot Cocoa Flavors for your Coffee Shop This Valentine's Day

 Red velvet cake is a Valentine's Day staple.
 It's red, it's rich, it's the perfect cake.
 Because it's been popular for upwards of sixty years, there are many iterations of this flavor.
 People have made milkshakes, ice cream, coffee, and even truffles.
 To make red velvet hot cocoa for your menu, simply add a half teaspoon of red food coloring, an extra pump of dark chocolate syrup, and cream cheese frosting instead of regular whipped cream to your standard hot chocolate.
 This would be perfect to serve in these red cups.

 Also known as a "Snowman in a Hot Tub," this drink combines vanilla ice cream and hot chocolate.
-It's a big crowd-pleaser because, as the ice cream melts, the hot chocolate gets more thick and frothy.
+It's a big crowd-pleaser because, as the ice cream melts, the hot chocolate gets thicker and frothier.
 To make this, simply add one (or two) scoops of ice cream to hot chocolate.
 This two-ounce scoop would be perfect for this drink.

 Cherry and vanilla is a classic combination.
 Adding it to chocolate takes it to another level your customers will love.
 To make this, add two pumps of Grenadine or cherry syrup and one pump of vanilla syrup to your regular hot chocolate.
 Top it off with whipped cream and a cherry.